Mitchells & Butlers full-year profit rises

 The company, whose other chains include Toby Carvery and Browns, said the economic environment remained challenging due to ongoing alcohol duty increases, further food price inflation and other costs, along with weak consumer sentiment.

-Adjusted profit before tax for the 52 weeks to September 22 rose to 162 million pounds from 156 million pounds last year.
+Adjusted profit before tax for the 52 weeks to Sept.
+22 rose to 162 million pounds ($259.6 million) from 156 million pounds last year.

 Like-for-like sales increased 2.1 percent, led by food sales.